 - a.
 Primary DOE Organizations.
 Specific reporting responsibilities are provided in each chapter of this Manual by subject area. - b.
-Heads of Headquarters Elements and Heads of Field Elements.
-Notify the appropriate contracting officer(s) of affected contracts and ensure the CRD is incorporated into relevant contracts, and provide program direction to implement the reporting requirements in accordance with this Manual.
+Heads of Headquarters Elements and Heads of Field Elements.1 Notify the appropriate contracting officer(s) of affected contracts and ensure the CRD is incorporated into relevant contracts, and provide program direction to implement the reporting requirements in accordance with this Manual.

-&lt;sup>1 Whenever the term Heads of Headquarters Elements is used in this Manual, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
+1Whenever the term Heads of Headquarters Elements is used in this Manual, it includes Secretarial Officers, Administrator for NNSA, Administrators for the Power Administrations, and Heads of Staff Offices.
 Likewise, whenever the term Heads of Field Elements is used in this Manual, it includes Operations Offices, Field Offices, Site Offices, Service Centers, Project Offices and Area Offices.

-- 6. ACRONYMS.
+- c.
+Assistant Secretary for Environment, Safety and Health.
+Conducts periodic independent sample quality assurance reviews of DOE and DOE contractor for occupational injury and illness reporting. - 6.
+ACRONYMS.
 See Appendix A for a list of acronyms used in this Manual. - 7.
 CONTACT.
-Questions concerning this Manual should be referred to the Office of Environment, Safety and Health (Office of Information Management) at 301-903-6096.
+Questions concerning this Manual should be referred to the Office of Environment, Safety and Health (Office of Corporate Performance Assessment) at 301-903-6096.